VENUS: A Strongly Lensed Clumpy Galaxy at $z\sim11-12$ behind the Galaxy Cluster MACS J0257.1-2325: Analysis

-We conduct SED fitting for each clump of ID1 and ID2, using \texttt{Prospector} \citep{Johnson2021} with flexible non-parametric SFHs in the same way as described in Section \ref{subsec:photo-z}.
-To focus on the stellar population properties, we fix the redshift to be $z=11.5$, which is a median value of all the photometric redshifts presented in Table \ref{tab:property1}.
-For comparison, we also perform \texttt{Bagpipes} \citep{Carnall2018} SED fitting with short SFHs, which is conducted for high-$z$ star-forming clumps \citep{Vanzella2022,Adamo2024,Bradley2024,Claeyssens2025,Fujimoto2025}.
+To derive stellar populations of the entire systems and all clumps of ID1 and ID2, we conduct SED fitting using \texttt{Prospector} with flexible non-parametric SFHs in the same way as described in Section \ref{subsec:photo-z}.
+To focus on the stellar population properties, we fix the redshift to be $z=11.5$, which is a mean value of all the photometric redshifts presented in Table \ref{tab:property1}.
+We use total isophotal fluxes for the entire systems of ID1 and ID2.
+For comparison of clump stellar populations, we also perform \texttt{Bagpipes} \citep{Carnall2018} SED fitting with short SFHs, which is conducted for high-$z$ star-forming clumps \citep{Vanzella2022,Adamo2024,Bradley2024,Claeyssens2025,Fujimoto2025}.
 We adopt SPS models by \citet{Bruzual2003} and include nebular emission calculated with \texttt{Cloudy}.
-We fix the redshift to be $z=11.5$, same as \texttt{Prospector} fitting, and assume a \citet{Calzetti2000} attenuation law and exponentially declining $\tau$ models (delayed-$\tau$ models) with $\tau=10$ Myr for SFHs.
+We fix the redshift to be $z=11.5$, same as \texttt{Prospector} fitting, and assume a \citet{Calzetti2000} attenuation law.
+For SFHs, we assume delayed-$\tau$ models, expressed as $\mathrm{SFR}\propto te^{-t/\tau}$, where we adopt a short timescale of $\tau=10$ Myr, following the studies of high-$z$ clumps/star clusters (e.g., \citealt{Adamo2024,Claeyssens2025}).
 We adopt flat priors for formed mass $5<\log(M_*/M_\odot)<13$, formed age $1\ \mathrm{Myr}<t<1\ \mathrm{Gyr}$, formed metallicity $0.01<Z_*/Z_\odot<1$, V-band extinction $0<A_\mathrm{V}<3$, and ionization parameter $-3<\log(U)<-1$.
+In Table \ref{tab:sed}, we present the inferred properties from the SED fitting.